zeroc-ice/ice/csharp/README.md

 the build using PUBLIC_KEYFILE and re-signed after the build using KEYFILE.
 This can be used for generating [Enhanced Strong Naming][5] signatures.

+*Strong Name Signatures can be generated only from Windows builds.*

 #### Authenticode Signatures

 You can sign the Ice binaries with Authenticode by setting the following